dj1411/HabitChart/www/quality/test_funational.md

 - pressing the exit button should quit the program

 # sync data to server (check in browser)
+- The app should work perfectly without any internet connection
 - reset RAM data, local storage and cloud storage individually. check if the table is re-constructible.
 - reset all three storages. table should become empty.
 - sync should happen at app start